List of world records in chess: Shortest decisive game

 More rarely, a player might decide to protest by resigning a game rather than forfeiting.
 A game between Fischer and Oscar Panno, played at the Palma de Mallorca Interzonal 1970, went: 1.c4 Black resigns.
 Panno refused to play to protest the organizers' rescheduling of the game to accommodate Fischer's desire not to play on his religion's Sabbath.
 Panno was not present when the game was to begin.
 Fischer waited ten minutes before making his move and went to get Panno to convince him to play.
 Fifty-two minutes had elapsed on Panno's clock before he came to the board and resigned.
 (At the time, an absence of sixty minutes resulted in a forfeit.)

 The shortest decisive tournament game between masters that was decided because of the position on the board (i.e. not because of a forfeit or protest) is Z. Đorđević–M. Kovačević, Bela Crkva 1984.
 It lasted only three moves (1.d4 Nf6 2.Bg5 c6 3.e3 Qa5+ winning the bishop), and White resigned.
 This was repeated in Vassallo–Gamundi, Salamanca 1998.
 (In a number of other games, White has played on after 3...Qa5+, occasionally drawing or even winning in this line.)

 The shortest game ever lost by a grandmaster because of the position on the board was by GM Yair Kraidman, who lost in four moves against IM Hagen Poetsch at the 2013 Vienna Open (1.e4 c5 2.Nf3 g6 3.d4 cxd4 4.Qxd4 Nc6?? apparently thinking that White captured with the Knight instead of the Queen).
-The shortest game ever lost by a grandmaster without such a mistake was by future world champion Viswanathan Anand, who resigned on move 6 against Alonso Zapata in 1988 (1.e4 e5 2.Nf3 Nf6 3.Nxe5 d6 4.Nf3 Nxe4 5.Nc3 Bf5??
-6.Qe2 winning a piece, since 6...Qe7 is answered by 7.Nd5 Qe6 8.Nxc7+).
+Future world champion Viswanathan Anand resigned on move 6 against Alonso Zapata in 1988 after 1.e4 e5 2.Nf3 Nf6 3.Nxe5 d6 4.Nf3 Nxe4 5.Nc3 Bf5??
+6.Qe2 winning a piece, since 6...Qe7 is answered by 7.Nd5 Qe6 8.Nxc7+.